abpolym/crypto-tools/crackmd5/README.md

 # Hashkiller Commandline MD5 Cracker

+Crack md5 or sha1 hashsums using the commandline.
-This tool cracks the CAPTCHA used by <http://www.hashkiller.co.uk/md5-decrypter.aspx> and allows to crack md5 hashes using the hashkiller platform via the commandline.
+This tool cracks the CAPTCHA used by <http://www.hashkiller.co.uk/md5-decrypter.aspx>.

 ## Usage: